Wild Patagonia: Horses and Huskies

 Accommodation is simple, but the sense of remoteness, tranquil surroundings and opportunity for unshackled adventure more than makes up for the basic digs.
 Sleeping up to 11 guests (but 6 is optimum to get the most out the experience), there’s a main house and two guest cabins (picture great timber logs and sheep-skin rugs).
 The beds have decent mattresses with feather duvets, proper loos, the water is fresh from the mountain and hot showers are operated by gas.
 The camp runs on Solar panels with a backup generator when needed.
 Guests usually dine in the main house where your hosts can cook up an Argentine feast to enjoy by the fire, and the house is full of photos showing the region’s history.

-Hernan’s team want to share their way of life and to give others the chance to explore rural Patagonia from rustic cabins; an experience that is becoming ever more rare.
+Hernan’s team want to share their way of life and to give others the chance to explore wild Patagonia from rustic cabins; an experience that is becoming ever more rare.